raspberrypi-guide/raspberrypi-guide.github.io/docs/electronics/connect-arduino.md

 # Connecting an Arduino to the Raspberry Pi
 {: .no_toc }

-In some cases it may be very helpful to combine an Arduino with a Raspberry Pi and luckily this is very easy to do {: .fs-6 .fw-300 }
+In some cases it may be very helpful to combine an Arduino with a Raspberry Pi.
+Luckily this is very straight-forward to do {: .fs-6 .fw-300 }

 ## Table of contents